mongodb/docs/source/includes/security/delete-ip-access-list-behavior.rst

-When you remove an entry from the IP access list, existing connections from the removed address(es) may remain open for a variable amount of time.
+When you remove an entry from the IP access list, existing connections from the removed addresses may remain open for a variable amount of time.
 How much time passes before |service| closes the connection depends on several factors, including: